willthames/octopress/source/_posts/2014-07-21-completing-the-kokoda-challenge.markdown

 until it has joined with another group).
 In the end they didn't need us and beat us to the line by an hour.

-And then more Dinner!
-After eating I went a bit crazy at this point and put on a few too many warm clothes (something I'd been ribbing Brad for doing earlier on in the day).
+And then more dinner!
+After eating I went a bit crazy and put on a few too many warm clothes (something I'd been ribbing Brad for doing earlier on in the day).
 At the checkpoint I had on my buff to cover my ears and neck, and also put my gloves on.
 Soon after we took off I was boiling and it was time to remove gloves and arm warmers and I got back to a sensible temperature.
 One last reasonable size hill to cover and we were back to the 10km point where it had all gone so wrong earlier in the day.
-From there through the next checkpoint, up the ludicrously steep hill where Phil had stopped at the top early on, and then up and mostly down for the next 8km.
+From there through the 8km to go checkpoint, up the ludicrously steep hill where Phil had stopped at the top early on, and then up and mostly down for the next 8km.

 At 18km to go we'd hoped to go sub 20 hours, which was still possible if we